The Truth About Nightshades

-Tomatoes, peppers, potatoes and eggplants (as well as tobacco) all belong to the same botanical family known as nightshades.
+Tomatoes, peppers, potatoes, and eggplants (as well as tobacco) all belong to the same botanical family known as nightshades.
 The Latin name for this family of plants is solanaceae because all of them produce an alkaloid compound called solanine.
 Because these veggies were long considered toxic, tomatoes were not even eaten in the United States until the early 1800s.

 “If you or someone you know is experiencing symptoms similar to that of lactose or gluten intolerance, keeping track of your nightshade intake as well as other variables can help to identify any underlying causes,” Baker says.
-“The majority of people with healthy digestion tracts can safely consume this nutrient produced from the nightshade family.”
+“The majority of people with healthy digestive tracts can safely consume this nutrient produced from the nightshade family.”